 Teams tend to like an incremental process for several reasons.
-First, it saves them a lot of time in the long run, as teams are able to more frequently test and iterate on their work before investing in coding more of something that isn’t ultimately going to work.
+First, it saves them a lot of time in the long run, as teams are able to test more frequently and iterate on their work before investing in coding more of something that isn’t ultimately going to work.

 In doing so, team members can feel more productive in the right ways.
 They get to check off to-do items more frequently, and they can address problems sooner and faster.

-Second, this frequent testing allows teams to be more flexible when new circumstances arise.
+Secondly, this frequent testing allows teams to be more flexible when new circumstances arise.
 Rather than an unexpected change throwing off the entire project, teams are able to use this information to regularly adjust their plans.

 A downside: the price of a project completed using incremental development does tend to total more than waterfall typically would.
-However, when you take into account long-term costs of making changes to a waterfall project after time for proper testing and feedback, this price difference might disappear.
+However, when you take into account the long-term costs of making changes to a waterfall project after time for proper testing and feedback, this price difference might disappear.

 Iteration is the process of refining what you build.
 Building in increments would lose a lot of its value if you didn’t think iteratively about each piece.
 The iterative model is comprised of the following stages:

 It an iterative model, your team makes progress by repetition that refines the software until it meets its goals.
 The goal is not to create a functioning element each time, but to improve the product overall each time.